ibrahim85/ncdc-weather-api/README.md

 # go-weather

-API to access Accuweather data written in Golang.
+Still in progress, not currently usable.
+Can be used to pull historical data from the NCDC.